ABOUT OUR WORK

 Supporting Communication

-Creating two-way communication pipelines that allow climate information to flow from the Climate Hubs and partner organizations to tribal ag-producers and educators and for traditional knowledge about climate adaptation to flow back to the Hubs and other partners.
+Creating two-way communication pipelines that allow agricultural and environmental information to flow from the Climate Hubs and partner organizations to tribal ag-producers and educators and for traditional knowledge about agricultural and environmental adaptation to flow back to the Hubs and other partners.

 ?